 Example 1: Real-time online fraud detection for an ecommerce merchant

-An ecommerce merchant protects against high risk guest checkout orders and chargebacks through real-time detection of fraud based on order attributes.
-They train a single Online Fraud Insights model twice per month with each training consuming 10 compute hours to complete.
-Further, the customer deploys one of the models for the entire month and uses it to generate 1,000 real-time fraud predictions per day.
+Using Amazon Fraud Detector, an ecommerce merchant can protect themselves against high risk guest checkout orders and chargebacks.
+They train a single model twice per month, with each training consuming 10 compute hours to complete.
+Further, the customer deploys one of the models for the entire months and uses it to generate 1,000 real-time fraud predictions per day.

-The bill for the month for using Amazon Fraud Detector will be:
+The bill for the month for using Amazon Amazon Fraud Detector will be:

 Training charge = 10 compute hours x 2 trainings x $0.39 per compute hour = $7.80